laurailonaa/learn-languages-fullstack-project/README.md

 are clearly commented in the code.
 Backend-portion of the project is done on my own.
 I have asked AI to give me some tips from my own thoughts, about how to implement something or if there is a similar way to do it.
 When AI has given me an example, I have consulted it more to explain why some parts has to be made specific way and/or if my version of the code would work itself OR if there is another way to do it, based on my own code and ideas.

-I also made AI to explain state changes and other React basics for me due the lack of explanation and help on our own React course, which was the reason the whole frontend-part of this project was very time-consuming and in some parts confusing to do.
+I also made AI to explain state changes and other React basics for me due the lack of explanation and help from our own React course, which was the reason the whole frontend-part of this project was very time-consuming and in some parts confusing to do.